maxxsh/GifthealthEngineeringProject/README.md

 ## Larger production considerations

+If this project became bigger, I would split the source folder more clearly:

+- `parser.ts` for parsing and validation
+- `processor.ts` for prescription event rules
+- `reporter.ts` for output formatting
+- separate unit and integration tests

-For bigger files, I would stream input line by line instead of reading the whole file into memory.
+For bigger input files, I would also change the CLI to stream the file line by line instead of reading everything into memory.

 I would also add stronger validation: `MAX_LINE_LENGTH`, clear invalid-line reporting, and maybe strict/lenient modes.

 The current prescription key is a simple `patientName:drugName` string.
 It is good enough for this input format, but with more flexible input I would use a safer key builder.

 If more event types were added, I would move event handling into separate handler functions instead of growing one large conditional block.

-I kept the code small because this is a small CLI project.
-The goal was to show clean separation and testability without adding fake enterprise layers.

 ## Summary